Name: Constantino “Tino” Martinez

 Primary number: 24

-There has been a recent trend among Yankees fans to encourage the team to hold onto their talented young players and let them develop, perhaps due to an attachment to the homegrown bunch that helped the franchise win four World Series titles in five years.
-However, as Harlan has written before, those championship clubs had a considerable amount of veteran talent infused in them as well, talent acquired by dealing prospects in notable trades.
+However, as our old friend Harlan once wrote, those championship clubs had a considerable amount of veteran talent infused in them as well, which was acquired by dealing prospects in notable trades.
 Not every prospect can turn into a Derek Jeter or Bernie Williams, and while it makes sense to hold on to some of them, the 1996-2001 Yankees would not have been the same with Russ Davis instead of Tino Martinez.

 From Tampa to Seoul and Seattle